Insulation Upgrades

 HOW MUCH INSULATION DO YOU NEED?

-If you purchased (unfaced) insulation, you'll need to install a vapor retarder to prevent moisture damage.
-You can use pre-packaged vapor retarders or use 4 or 6 millimeter polyethylene sheeting.
-Vapor retarders should always go towards the warm side of the house.
-For attics, it needs to go under the insulation.
-If you purchased insulation with a Kraft-paper or foil facing, this facing should be placed down toward the inner ceiling (warm side of the home), but only the first layer should contain this facing.
-On any second or third layers, use unfaced blanket insulation or a blown-in insulating material.
-If you're using left-over faced insulation, you need to peel the paper off or simply slice long slits in the paper/foil facing (vapor retarder) to allow any moisture to pass right through the insulation.
+If you purchased unfaced insulation, you’ll need to install a vapor retarder to prevent moisture damage.
+You can use pre-packaged vapor retarders or 4- to 6-millimeter polyethylene sheeting.
+Always place the vapor retarder on the warm side of the house.
+In attics, it should go beneath the insulation.
+If your insulation has a Kraft-paper or foil facing, position the paper facing downward toward the inner ceiling (the warm side of the home).
+However, only the first insulation layer should have this facing.
+For additional layers, use unfaced blanket insulation or blown-in insulating material.
+If you're using leftover faced insulation for additional layers, remove the paper from the facing to allow moisture to pass through.

-When you're using batts or blankets to improve the existing R-value of your attic, use your utility knife to cut pieces to size.
-Place any second and third layers (of blanket insulation) perpendicular to the lower layer.
-This technique will help lock in the thermal barrier and prevent any air gaps.
+When adding batts or blankets to enhance your attic’s R-value, use a utility knife to cut them to size.
+Install any second and third layers of blanket insulation perpendicular to the first layer.
+This helps create a tighter thermal barrier and minimizes air gaps.

 STEP 3